-Ryan Estrada is a bestselling, award-winning author, artist, and adventurer who travels the world making comics.
+Ryan Estrada is an Eisner-nominated, bestselling, award-winning author, artist, and adventurer who travels the world making comics.
 He started submitting comics to newspapers at age six, and has since written for Star Trek, Popeye, Garfield and Flash Gordon.
 His graphic novel Banned Book Club was named one of the best books of 2020 by NPR!

 Learn to read and write Korean in 45 minutes!

 Cure your stage fright in 45 minutes!

 Ryan Estrada is an Eisner-nominated author, artist, adventurer and educator.This means he travels the world having unusual experiences, and turns those experiences into books and comics that can share what he learns with the world.
 Here's a little bit about each of those titles!